23xvx/Termux-x86_64-distro-on-aarch64/README.md

 ## Run different architecture distros in termux !
-A automatic script to install any distro by yourself in Termux, but in different architecture using QEMU support.
+- A automatic script to install any distro by yourself in Termux, but in different architecture using QEMU support.
+- Only support aarch64 architecture!

 ### Running x86_64 distros
 ```bash